-(3-0-3).
-Introduces the ways in which language and culture influence human interaction in a variety of cultural and interpersonal contexts.
-Covers a broad range of topics, including perception differences, worldview, identity, verbal and nonverbal styles of communication, and the effect of bias and conflicting value systems on cross-cultural communication.
-Prerequisite: ENG 203 or ENG 204.
+ENG 321 Language and Culture (3-0-3).
+Examines the ways in which language and culture influence human interaction in a variety of cultural and interpersonal contexts.
+Covers a broad range of topics, including identity, verbal and nonverbal styles of communication, and cross-cultural communication.
+Prerequisite: ENG 203 or ENG 204 or ENG 223 or ENG 234.

 ENG 331 The Sound Patterns of Language (3-0-3).
 Examines the nature of the rules governing the sound system of language with special emphasis on English.
-Introduces the study of the physiology of speech production and phonetic transcription through practical exercises.
-Examines inflectional and derivational rules in language and word formation processes.
-Prerequisite: ENG 223 or ENG 224.
+Explores the study of the physiology of speech production and phonetic transcription.
+Examines inflectional and derivational rules in language and word formation.
+Prerequisites: ENG 203 or ENG 204, and ENG 223.

-ENG 332 The Psychology of Language (3-0-3).
+ENG 332 The Psychology of

+Language (3-0-3).
 Explores the relationship between language and the mind.
-Examines processes involved in comprehension, production and acquisition of language, and introduces research techniques and linguistic data collection.
+Examines processes involved in comprehension, production and acquisition of language, and addresses research techniques and linguistic data collection.
 Prerequisite: ENG 203 or ENG 204.